God gave us rules of how we should treat and respect Him and other people.

 given to Moses are still needed today, especially in the times we live

-But, who of us can say we are not guilty of breaking some of these
+But who can say you are not guilty of breaking some of these Commandments?

-a lamb one day and thought how white it looked against the grass
+a lamb and thought how white it looked against the grass background.

-background.
-But when it began to snow she exclaimed, "But how dirty
+But when it began to snow she exclaimed, "But how dirty it looks against

-it looks against the white snow!"
-It was the same lamb, but with a
+the white snow!"
+It was the same lamb, but with a different

-It's the same when we compare ourselves to man's standards.
+It's the same when we compare ourselves to our human standards.
 We look

-righteousness of God's standards, we see that we are unclean in His sight.
+of God's standards, we see that we are unclean in His sight.
+All of

-All of us have sinned, and only Jesus can forgive us and cleanse us
+us have sinned, and only Jesus can forgive us and cleanse us from all our

-from all our sin and make us pure in God's sight.
+sin and wrong doings, and make us pure in God's sight.
 In Isaiah 1:18,

 "Though your sins are like scarlet, they shall be as white as snow."